fandango-fuzzer/fandango/docs/Generators.md

 In our example, the latter can be used to further narrow down the set of names.
 If we want all last names to start with an `S`, for instance, we can invoke Fandango as

-% TODO: Why does one need a str() conversion here?
+% TODO: Can we get rid of the str() conversion here?
 :::{margin}
 The type of grammar symbols `<...>` is `DerivationTree`.
 To apply a string function on them (such as `startswith()`), you need to convert them into a string (`str(...)`) first.